Control-Data Separation and Logical Condition Propagation for Efficient Inference on Probabilistic Programs

 In our framework, the top-level sampling is identified as what we call the \emph{infinite-armed sampling} problem: from a (potentially infinite) set of control flows, we aim to draw samples according to their likelihoods, but the likelihoods are unknown and we learn them as the sampling goes on.
 This problem is a variation of the classic problem of multi-armed bandit (MAB), with the differences that 1) we sample rather than optimize, and 2) we have potentially infinitely many arms.
 We show how the well-known $\varepsilon$-greedy algorithm for MAB can be adapted for our purpose.

 The bottom-level data sampling can be by various algorithms.
-We use SMC in our framework.
-This is because SMC, unlike MCMC, can estimate the likelihood of a control flow \raisebox{0ex}[0ex][0ex]{$\vec{l}$} via the average weight of particles.
-This estimated likelihood is used in the top-level flow sampling (Fig.~\ref{fig:hierarchicalSamplerArch}).
+We use SMC in this paper.
+This is because SMC---much like other importance sampling and particle filter methods, but unlike MCMC---can estimate the likelihood of a control flow \raisebox{0ex}[0ex][0ex]{$\vec{l}$} via the average weight of particles.
+This estimated likelihood is used in the top-level flow sampling (Figure~\ref{fig:hierarchicalSamplerArch}).
+See Section~\ref{subsubsec:whySMC} for discussion.
 Use of other algorithms for the bottom-level data sampling is future work.
-We expect that the control-data separation will ease the use of gradient-based algorithms (such as Hamiltonian MC and variational inference, \citep{DBLP:journals/corr/abs-1809-10756}), since often each control flow denotes a differentiable function.
+We expect that the control-data separation will ease the use of gradient-based algorithms (such as Hamiltonian MC and variational inference), since often each control flow denotes a differentiable function.